-The audit committee of the Company (the "Audit Committee") comprises 3 independent non-executive directors, who have reviewed the financial statements for the year ended 31st December 2016.
+The audit committee of the Company (the "Audit Committee") comprises of three independent non-executive directors, who have reviewed the financial statements for the year ended 31st December 2017.
 One member has accounting professional qualifications or related financial management expertise.
 Mr. Pike, Mark Terence is the chairman of the Audit Committee.